What Do I Need To Do Before Filing a Discrimination Lawsuit?

 - Genetic information (including family medical history)

-- Reporting discrimination;
+- Reporting discrimination

-- Opposing discrimination;
+- Opposing discrimination

-- Reporting safety issues;
+- Reporting safety issues

-- Reporting fraud (such as overbilling);
+- Reporting fraud (such as overbilling)

-- Taking medical leave as protected under the Family and Medical Leave Act (FMLA);
+- Taking medical leave as protected under the Family and Medical Leave Act (FMLA)

-The Employment Law Complaint Process: Initial Consultation
+The Employment Discrimination Complaint Process

 Drafting the Charge of Discrimination